SandraPriller/Kryptologie/README.md

 # Kryptologie

-Several encryption methods have been implemented in C ++ (partly using different libraries):
+Several encryption methods have been implemented in C ++ (partly using different libraries -> libsodium and gmpxx):
 Vigenere Cipher,
 RSA,
 AES,